Agents of Equity: Building Capacity in Your School

 To register for any or all of the Agents of Equity Series events click the button above or visit: www.cciu.org/AgentsofEquity

-CULTURIZE, OCTOBER 24: The series kick's off with author and educational leader, Jimmy Casas, who will share his insights on cultivating an equitable community of learners.
+CULTURIZE, OCTOBER 24: The series kicked off with author and educational leader, Jimmy Casas, who shared his insights on cultivating an equitable community of learners.
 For 22 years, Casas has served as a dedicated educational leader in the roles of principal, best-selling author and speaker.
 Whether he is giving back to the community on a local or national level, he continues to use his passion for teaching, vision and expertise to develop communities of leaders and cultures of excellence.

 UNDERSTANDING IMPLICIT BIAS AND ITS IMPACT IN SCHOOLS, DECEMBER 12: Social activist and creator of My Reflection Matters, Chemay Morales-James, will join educators and present on implicit bias and ways to employ critical consciousness and anti-bias techniques in the classroom.
 Morales-James is social liberation coach and parent organizer with over 17 years experience working as a social justice educator.
 She is an experienced learning facilitator and has a passion for creating culturally responsive educational materials or products.

 To register, visit: www.cciu.org/MoralesJames

 TRAUMA INFORMED PRACTICES, JANUARY 7: Chris Liang, Chairperson of the Department of Education and Human Services, will discuss Trauma Informed Practices.
 Dr. Liang will assist participant as they explore school-wide practices, with a focus on school climate, that support trauma-afflicted youth.
 Dr. Liang has worked with school districts, Universities, Departments of Health and Human Services, as well as not-for-profit community organizations to strengthen their capacity to serve diverse children, youth, and families, particularly in the context of trauma.